mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 }
 ```

-#### Method Selectors
+#### Method Values

 A method call combines selecting a method on the receiver type
 and binding it to the receiver.
 When the parentheses and arguments are omitted,
-a function is returned that represents
+the expression evaluates to a function that
-the method bound to the receiver.
+represents the method bound to the receiver.
+This function is called a "method value" and
-This function can be called with arguments later.
+can be called with arguments later.

 For example: